ubio/protocol/README.md

 To make changes to protocol `src/schema/` files need to be updated and `schema.json` regenerated.

 Since current codebase may be not compatible with the recent version of nodejs, you may need `docker-compose.yml` to test changes locally.

-Additionally, protocol URL is hardcoded and point to production environment, thus you may need to **temporary** override it to see changes on http://localhost:8080/.
-Edit `site/provider.js` but DO NOT commit it to GH repo with your other changes:
+Additionally, protocol URL is hardcoded and points to production environment, thus you may need to **temporary** override it to see changes on http://localhost:8080/.
+Edit [`site/provider.js`](https://github.com/ubio/protocol/blob/master/site/provider.js) but DO NOT commit it to GH repo with your other changes:

 ```js
 export const provider = new ProtocolProvider({